krzemienski/awesome-from-stars/README.md

 * [willowtreeapps/ouroboros](https://github.com/willowtreeapps/ouroboros): Infinitely scrolling carousel for tvOS
 * [outline/outline](https://github.com/outline/outline): The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.
 * [OutlineFoundation/outline-apps](https://github.com/OutlineFoundation/outline-apps): Outline Client and Manager, developed by Jigsaw.
 Outline Manager makes it easy to create your own VPN server.
 Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.
-* [OutlineDriven/outline-driven-development](https://github.com/OutlineDriven/outline-driven-development): Outline Driven Development – Beyond "specs" or "vibes" using AST analysis and Modern CLI Tools w/ context engineering; batteries-included
+* [OutlineDriven/outline-driven-development](https://github.com/OutlineDriven/outline-driven-development): Outline-Driven Development - methodology between vibes and specs.
+AST tooling + context engineering.
+Plugins for Claude / Codex / Gemini.
 * [OutlineFoundation/outline-server](https://github.com/OutlineFoundation/outline-server): Outline Server, developed by Jigsaw.
 The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.
 * [vectordotdev/outside-cli](https://github.com/vectordotdev/outside-cli): A CLI app that gives you the weather forecast
 * [OvenMediaLabs/OvenMediaEngine](https://github.com/OvenMediaLabs/OvenMediaEngine): OvenMediaEngine (OME) is a Sub-Second Latency Live Streaming Server with Large-Scale and High-Definition. #WebRTC #LLHLS